-The Advanced Nursing Occupations program is designed for highly motivated high school seniors who are pursuing careers in nursing or nursing-related fields.
+This hospital/community based program is designed for highly motivated high school seniors who are pursuing careers in the profession of medical, nursing, and nursing-related fields.
+Students pursue in-depth study of their chosen healthcare field.
 The rigorous academic curriculum will engage students in college level work and qualify students to earn college credits in math, science, law and ethics, nursing, and medical terminology.
 Students will also develop skills and techniques of medical assisting.
 Classroom instruction is complemented by laboratory experience and clinical internships in area hospitals and healthcare facilities.
-Students who have successfully completed the Nursing Occupations program, and have an overall GPA of 2.0 or better, may apply to take this challenging course.
+Students who have successfully completed the Nursing Occupations or the Medical Careers program, and have an overall GPA of 2.0 or better, may apply to take this challenging course.

 Personal Management and Employability Skills